florimondmanca/djangorestframework-api-key/CONTRIBUTING.md

 - Have a feature you'd like to see implemented?
 Please open a [Feature Request](https://github.com/florimondmanca/djangorestframework-api-key/issues/new?template=feature_request.md).
 - For any other contribution, please open a [discussion](https://github.com/florimondmanca/djangorestframework-api-key/issues/new?template=discussion.md).

+**NOTE**: for **non-trivial changes** we *highly* encourage you to **open an issue** first.
+This will allow maintainers and contributors to confirm that the problem you are trying to solve is well-posed, in the scope of the project, and/or can't be solved with existing features.

 ### Install

 Installing locally requires [Pipenv](https://github.com/pypa/pipenv) and Python 3.7.